 For doctorate, you must have been in university for the last 3 years to get a job search visa in Italy.

 Well, if you have found a job contract, you can change your student status during your studies also.

 You can start your own business during your studies or after finishing your studies.
-You can change your student visa or job search visa into a business visa.
+While, You can change your student visa or job search visa into a business visa.

 Write your questions in comment box section about ”How to Apply for Work Permit in Italy?”

 Don’t forget to subscribe our blog by entering your email.
 It really motivates us.